fraog/ws/README.md

 Handlers provide an additional layer of processing data.

 Below is the basic implementation of MessageHandler.
-It simply extracts a key from the beginning of the message and routes the rest of the data to a map of handler functions, the return value signals that whether the message was handled:
+It extracts a key from the beginning of the message, finds the handler function associated with that key (if it exists), and routes the rest of the data to it.
+The return value of Handle signals whether or not the message was handled.
+If the return value is false, the data is sent to the default handler function (if it exists):

 	type MessageHandler map[string]func(*Conn, []byte) bool